The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars: Critical response

 Kim Morrissy of Anime News Network graded The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars "C+", feeling that the film was "a popcorn flick featuring some cool action set pieces within a largely unremarkable standalone plot".
-She praised the film's "[t]ighter pacing", soundtrack, and fanservice scenes that "work reasonably well" while criticized the "[p]oor animation and CG integration" and the story "[that] is inaccessible to anime-only fans".
+She praised the film's "[t]ighter pacing", soundtrack, and fan service scenes that "work reasonably well" while criticized the "[p]oor animation and CG integration" and the story "[that] is inaccessible to anime-only fans".

 Manga adaptation

 A manga adaptation of The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars illustrated by Pinake was serialized in Monthly Comic Dengeki Daioh magazine from August 26, 2017, to June 27, 2018.
 Before the serialization, a prologue chapter for the manga was released on June 27, 2017.
 Two tankōbon volumes of the manga were released in Japan from February 9 to August 9, 2018.